E-06 Bladed Spinner: Sonic Adventure's Flying Badnik

 What is the Bladed Spinner?

 The Bladed Spinner is a flying enemy robot designed by Eggman.
-In some specialized guides, it is listed under the designation "E-06 (Bladed) Spinner" and may also be referred to by its Japanese name "Spina."
+In the continuity of the Archie Sonic comics (Mobius Encyclopaedia), it is listed under the name "E-06 Bladed Spinner", and its Japanese name is "Spina".

-🧸 Fancy a cozy touch between runs?
+🧸 Fancy a cozy touch between two runs?
 Discover our Sonic plushies & soft toys.

-The Bladed Spinner first appears in Sonic Adventure, originally released on Dreamcast in Japan on December 23, 1998, then in 1999 in other regions.
+The Bladed Spinner first appeared in Sonic Adventure, originally released on Dreamcast in Japan on December 23, 1998, then in 1999 in other regions.

 The Bladed Spinner is recognizable by its compact design and its role as an aerial obstacle: